Blackpool and The Fylde College

 Blackpool and The Fylde College (B&FC) is a further and higher education college in Blackpool, Lancashire, England.

-Facilities include four main campuses located across the Fylde Coast, all of which have recently undergone or are currently undergoing major redevelopment.

 The college is a Regional Teaching Partner of Lancaster University and offers full and part-time further education, higher education and vocational courses along with apprenticeships.
 From September 2016 the college also holds its own foundation degree awarding powers.

+Facilities include four main campuses located across the Fylde Coast.
 The sites in Fleetwood form a specialised Nautical campus, which teaches courses for merchant seafarers and offshore workers.
-As well as delivering a broad portfolio of accredited safety, survival and fire training courses, qualifications are also awarded by The Scottish Qualifications Authority, Lancaster University as well as the college itself.
+As well as delivering a broad portfolio of accredited safety, survival and fire training courses, qualifications are also awarded by the Scottish Qualifications Authority, Lancaster University as well as the college itself.

 History

+In Fleetwood, a school for fisherman was opened in 1892.
 The history of B&FC dates back to 1892's opening of Fleetwood's School for Fishermen, which later developed into the Nautical campus.
+A technical college was built in 1936.
 Blackpool Technical College (B&FC's Palatine Road site, later expanded into Blackpool Technical College and School of Art) opened in 1937, and expanded again to include the Bispham site c.1970 (Hall, A Hundred Years of Blackpool Education, Blackpool Education Committee, 1970).
 The Fleetwood and Blackpool colleges combined into B&FC in 1987.
+In 1987, the nautical college merged with Blackpool and Fylde College, becoming Blackpool and The Fylde College.

-The college's Lytham site has most recently been converted to provide sixth form facilities, in conjunction with Lytham St Annes Technology and Performing Arts College.
+The college's Lytham site has been converted to provide sixth form facilities, in conjunction with Lytham St Annes Technology and Performing Arts College.
+In 2009, it opened a new facility.
+In 2013, it had four main campuses and 70 learning centers.
+It had around 16,000 students.

+In 2025, it had 9 locations listed on its website.
+Also in 2025, the city of Blackpool finalized a plan to begin construction on a new campus for the university in its town centre, meant to bring up to 3,000 people and set to open in 2027.
+The city had started purchasing land for the project in 2024, with both Blackpool and the Fylde College and Lancaster University to use the buildings.